Mailify

 donighost/mailify:<tag>ships binary + compiled templates + built-in migrations.docker run, done. - Templates as code — React Email (

-.tsx) compiles to pre-rendered HTML with minijinja placeholders preserved for runtime variables.
-Edit in your editor, ship in CI. - Durable queue — jobs persist in Postgres via apalis.
+.tsx) compiles to pre-rendered HTML with minijinja placeholders preserved for runtime variables. - Durable queue — jobs persist in Postgres via apalis.
 A worker crash does not eat your outbound.

 - Per-job SMTP override — one install can fan out to many tenants, each using their own SMTP provider, with credentials accepted in-memory only.